W-David-Porter/acim/src/workbook/part-i/15-my-thoughts-are-images-that-i-have-made/index.md

 It is because the thoughts you think you think appear as images that you do not recognize them [thoughts] as nothing.
 ²You think you think them [thoughts], and so you think you see them [thoughts].
-³This [thinking] is how your ‘seeing’ was made.
+³This [thinking] is how your “seeing’ was made.
 ⁴This [seeing thoughts] is the function you have given your body’s eyes.
 ⁵It [seeing thoughts] is not seeing.
 ⁶It [seeing thoughts] is image making.